Patrick E. Donovan: Career

-Service on New Hampshire Supreme Court
+New Hampshire Supreme Court

 On March 21, 2018, Governor Chris Sununu nominated Donovan to serve on the New Hampshire Supreme Court.
-He was unanimously confirmed by the Executive Council.
-He was sworn into office on May 8, 2018.
+He was unanimously confirmed by the Executive Council, and was sworn into office on May 8, 2018.

 Personal life

 Patrick was born in Baltimore, Maryland, then moved to Salem, New Hampshire, at age 12.
-He and his wife, Attorney Monique Donovan (formerly Deragon) have four children.
+He and his wife, Monique Donovan (formerly Deragon) have four children.